mousity/Pokemon-Battle-Simulator/README.md

 For my frontend, I'm planning on using HTML, CSS, JavaScript, and React.
 Tailwind is something I've been considering but am not sure if I want to implement it into the project, as I prefer raw CSS files.
 For my backend, I'm planning on using Node.js, Express.js, PostgreSQL, PokeAPI, and Socket.io.
 I'm new to using Socket.io, but I want to give players the opportunity to connect with each other using custom rooms.

+## How do I Run it?

+Easy!
+If you have a github account, you can use `git clone` on my repository.
+If you don't have a github account, simple download the code as a ZIP file and unzip it in the directory of your choice.
+Will continue this section when I'm not in class anymore. `In construction!`

 ## My Own Quick History

 I used to play pokemon competitively.
 I was never that great!
 I knew how to build great teams, but I mostly stuck to pokemon I liked, even if it meant having four (4!!!) pokemon out of my 6 being weak to ice.
 I spent all day breeding for stats, moves, and training for 'extra' stats.
 At some point, though, I stopped playing.
 I didn't like the new battle gimmicks of the newer generations, and I haven't bothered to buy the latest game.
 I didn't stop loving competitive, I just didn't like the direction the games were going in.
 So, I moved to [Pokemon Showdown!](https://play.pokemonshowdown.com/)